 Jackson, WY (Sep)

 Staged under the watchful eye of the snow-capped Teton Range, Jackson Hole is a “moose”t-run favorite.
 Finishers laud JHM as the “ultimate small-town scenic race” for its “low-key” vibe and “breathtaking beauty.”
-(Keep an eye out for ospreys nesting along the course.)
-This is a marathon for runners by runners, as Co-Race Director Lisa Smith-Batchen is herself an accomplished ultrarunner and two-time winner of the Badwater 135.
+(Keep an eye out for ospreys nesting along the route.)
+Founded by accomplished ultrarunner Lisa Smith-Batchen, this is a marathon for runners by runners, with recent course changes ensuring its Boston Qualifier status.
 The majestic views of Grand Teton may leave you feeling weak in the knees, or more likely that’s the altitude, since Jackson sits at an elevation of 6,000+ feet.
-After the race, make time to visit Grand Teton and Yellowstone National Parks before both go into hibernation for the winter.
+After the race, make time to visit Grand Teton and Yellowstone National Parks before each goes into hibernation for the winter.

 Have you run any of our best marathons in the U.S.?